Techie5879/moviepp/README.md

 ## Live Demo:
 Deployed at: [MOVIE++](https://techie5879.github.io/deploy-moviepp/#/) (Using Github Pages)
 The deployed verion uses an SVD model item-based CF recommender system (same as the one detailed in the main code), but it has been trained on a smaller dataset to reduce model file size for deployment.
 It has been trained using the smaller 100K MovieLens small-latest dataset [MovieLens Small-Latest Permalink](https://grouplens.org/datasets/movielens/latest/).
+It won't provide the same recommendations as the model trained using the 25M Dataset does, but I've tuned the hyperparameters to give recommendations that seem good enough.

 ## Technologies Used: